 Open the Virtual Adaptation tab to learn how to present this activity online.

-In advance, create a simple diagram of multiple shapes or circles on the page.
-Instruct your group to use the annotate function of your video conferencing software so that they can type on the screen.
+In advance, create a simple diagram of multiple shapes or circles on a slide.
+Instruct your group to use the annotate function of your video conferencing software (eg Zoom) so that they can type on the screen.
 When ready, instruct each person to write their name inside one of the shapes as quickly as possible, limited of course, to the number you announce.
 Tip: to prevent arguments, announce that a person must fully and accurately type their name to be entitled to remain in a shape.

 Take a look at Jamboard, a free piece of software that is built into Google’s Chrome browser.
 It will permit you and everyone in your group to manipulate objects on a screen in real-time, ie as if they were people who could move.
 In advance, create one object (eg virtual sticky note) for each participant, then share the unique URL with all of them.
 When ready, announce a particular number and challenge each person to quickly form that number of people in a unique group by moving their object (possibly their name) until they have become part of a group.